wisniewskikr/rep_cq5/Cq5-helloWorld-39-mapping/Readme.txt

 In "sling:internalRedirect" can not be any regexp sign (like $1) because reverse mapping won`t work.
 This is because CQ won`t know how to mapp.

+ATTENTION!!!
+Path has to be mapped by method ResourceResolver.map().
+For instance: request.getResourceResolver().map(...)

 Changing mapping location